It started as a tickle in the throat.

 As I am typing this, a couple of drops of water slide across my nose and chin, dripping onto the keyboard.
 I pick up some of the moisture with my fingers, unsure if it is cold sweat or from the towel on top of my forehead.
 Outside my window, the New Orleans sun is blistering with heat, bright and unforgiving, but that warmth feels very distant today as I sit in my own “igloo.”

-Yes, unfortunately, I have become one of the sixty thousand and rising daily cases in the nation.
+Yes, unfortunately, I have become one of the 60,000 and rising daily cases in the nation.

 As an international student, it might seem strange for me to call Louisiana my home.
 For me, however, home is more than the geographic location I am originally from.
 Rather, home is wherever I have found acceptance, joy and connection.
 I had never set foot in New Orleans before starting my undergraduate studies at Tulane.
 When I first arrived, I made various discoveries: the Mississippi River is indeed majestic, the French Quarter is magical and jazz gifts the city its soul!
 What truly touched my heart were the people, the community and the bonds I formed.

 I remember my cab driver on my first day here, an elderly black gentleman with a wrinkly forehead and a soothing voice.
 “You’re gonna love it here,” he said, as he pointed at the 100-year-old southern oaks as we headed down St. Charles Avenue.
 “Man, you’re gonna love this city.”
 I recall eating my first spoonful of Jambalaya.
 My Creole classmate tried his hardest not to laugh at my red face as I held my thumbs up, clearly struggling with the extreme hotness of the seasonings.
 I also still remember volunteering at a health check station during my sophomore year of college.
 An older Vietnamese lady offered me the sweetest smile as she took both my hands, grasped them tightly and shook them, thanking me over and over in her native tongue.